 - 2.1.
-In Association documents the Australian Lowline Cattle Association Herd Book Comprises: - 2.1.1 The Australian Lowline Cattle Herd Book (HB) for Fullblood Registered Australian Lowline Cattle, and - 2.1.2 The supplementary Commercial Register (CR) to record the parentage of crossbred animals and Certified Lowline beef (CLB) commercial animals. - 2.2 The Australian Lowline Cattle Association Herd Book is electronic and is available to Association members and the public at all times by accessing the Website.
-This on-line Herd Book reflects the status and shows the pedigrees of all registered and recorded Australian Lowline cattle and embryos.
-Instructions on how to access and use the Herd Book are detailed in the Members Area on the ALCA website. - 2.3.
-The electronic Herd Book is also available on DVD at a charge to be determined annually.
-From time to time, as the Council decides, but never less frequently than once every five years, a printed version of the Herd Book is also produced and is available for sale at a charge determined by Council. - 2.4.
-Should a registered animal or embryo be sold to a person who is not a member of the association (see By-Laws 4.6 and 5.2) or its owner ceases to be a member, that animal will be listed as inactive in the Herd Book.
+In Association documents the Australian Lowline Cattle Association Herd Book Comprises: - 2.1.1 The Australian Lowline Cattle Herd Book (HB) for Registered Australian Lowline Cattle, and - 2.1.2 The supplementary Commercial Register (CR) to record the parentage of crossbred animals and Certified Lowline beef (CLB) commercial animals. - 2.2 The Australian Lowline Cattle Association Herd Book is electronic and is available to Association members and the public at all times by accessing the website.
+This online Herd Book reflects the status and shows the pedigrees of all registered and recorded Australian Lowline cattle and embryos.
+Instructions on how to access and use the Herd Book are detailed in the Members Area on the ALCA website. - 2.3 The electronic Herd Book is available electronically through the Association's website.